+The Next-Generation Biodiversity Solution

-Our strategy to remedy this is a training program for graduate students that combines interdisciplinary emphases and experiential learning to address current biodiversity-related challenges.
+Our strategy is a training program for graduate students that combines interdisciplinary emphases and experiential learning to address current biodiversity-related challenges.
 This will pave the way for next-generation biodiversity scientists to enter careers in alternative academic paths in partner or associated organizations.
-The call to incorporate new technologies into the traditional realm of natural history has only recently been posed (Tewksbury et al. 2014).
+The call to incorporate new technologies into the traditional realm of biodiversity research has only recently been posed (Tewksbury et al. 2014).
 However, the benefits of experiential learning experiences have been well substantiated at the collegiate level and include increased retention (Kuh 2008), abilities to solve complex problems (Batchelder and Root 1994), and increased student motivation (Tumlin et al. 2009).

+UT is the ideal location to establish such a program.
+For biodiversity experts, we are already a key destination given the region’s high biodiversity and existing groundwork to map it (e.g. All Taxa Biodiversity Inventory, which has mapped 19,000 species in Great Smoky Mountains National Park (GSMNP)), research collections (TENN Herbarium housing vascular plants, bryophytes and fungi, UT Fish Collection, UT Caddisfly Collection) and faculty-led courses about fish, fungi, plants, reptiles, amphibians, birds, mammals and invertebrates.
+We have a tradition of collaboration with and placement of graduates in federal and state agencies and NGOs such as The Nature Conservancy and the Tennessee Clean Water Network.
+Our technological skills are at the cutting edge, with expertise in environmental DNA monitoring, high-performance computing, next-generation sequencing, and use of drone and satellite imagery for addressing biological questions.

-Our program covers four modular areas: (1) core biology training areas such as ecology, evolution, genetics, and especially natural history; (2) technological training in remote sensing, genomics, and GIS; (3) leadership and management training; and (4) internships.
+Our program covers five modular areas (Figure 1): (1) core biology training in an interdisciplinary approach including several academic disciplines, such as ecology, evolution, genetics, and natural history; (2) technological training in remote sensing, genomics, and GIS; (3) leadership and management training; (4) internships; (5) outreach.
+Through interdisciplinary research projects (described below), NRT trainees will use skills these modular areas to compete for top jobs.
+This model for graduate student training will be monitored as a prototype for building student awareness and faculty support for non-academic career choices.

+GRAPHIC CONCEPT, WORK IN PROGRESS: